 Sometime thereafter NYC landing MAKS changed his name to MAX FINLEY (as he, according to word-of-mouth, wanted “a good Irish name”)

 MAX migrated to CANADIAN SOO (SAULT STE.
-MARIE, ONTARIO) in Nov 1914 for reasons unknown (though possibly related to the start of World War I), and managed a pool/billiard hall (DOCUMENTATION AND WORD-OF-MOUTH)
+MARIE, ONTARIO) in Nov 1914 for reasons unknown (though possibly related to the start of World War I but more likely due to his knowing somebody in the area); at the Soo, he managed a pool/billiard hall

-MAX married JENNY in CANADIAN SOO (ALGOMA DISTRICT) in 1919, and while she was pregnant with her first child, MAX went to DETROIT to seek work in the auto factories (SOURCE: 1920 USA CENSUS); there, MAX boarded alongside fellow Estonian JOHN PIVEL, ten years his junior (AS DOCUMENTED)
+MAX married JENNY in CANADIAN SOO (ALGOMA DISTRICT) in 1919, and while she was pregnant with her first child, MAX went to DETROIT to work as a machinist in the auto factories; there, MAX boarded in the home of Mary Norris, along with four others including Estonian JOHN PIVEL, ten years his junior

 First daughter NINA born 1920, SAULT STE.
 MARIE